 Patient Registrar Jobs in USA with Visa Sponsorship

-Patient Registrar positions qualify for H-1B and other work visas when the role requires specialized healthcare administration knowledge and a bachelor's degree.
+Patient Registrar positions qualify for H-1B visa and other work visas when the role requires specialized healthcare administration knowledge and a bachelor's degree.
 Most healthcare systems sponsor Patient Registrars who handle complex insurance verification, medical coding, and patient data management systems.
 For detailed occupation requirements, see the O*NET profile.

 See All Patient Registrar JobsOverview

-Showing 5 of 440+ patient registrar jobs
+Showing 5 of 340+ Patient Registrar jobs

 Have you applied for this role?